 In this regard, the Court provided a list of situations/guidelines that news channels must ‘exercise restraint and reframe from’ [pg.
 245] in the context of ongoing legal proceedings:

-‘In relation to death by suicide, depicting the deceased as one having a weak character or intruding in any manner on the privacy of the deceased’ [pg.
+‘in relation to death by suicide, depicting the deceased as one having a weak character or intruding in any manner on the privacy of the deceased’ [pg.
 245];

-‘Referring to the character of the accused/victim and creating an atmosphere of prejudice for both’ [pg.
+‘referring to the character of the accused/victim and creating an atmosphere of prejudice for both’ [pg.
 245];

-‘Holding interviews with the victim, the witnesses and/or any of their family members and displaying it on screen’ [pg.
+‘holding interviews with the victim, the witnesses and/or any of their family members and displaying it on screen’ [pg.
 245];

-‘Analyzing versions of witnesses, whose evidence could be vital at the stage of trial’ [pg.
+‘analyzing versions of witnesses, whose evidence could be vital at the stage of trial’ [pg.
 245];

-‘Publishing a confession allegedly made to a police officer by an accused and trying to make the public believe that the same is a piece of evidence which is admissible before a Court’ [pg.
+‘publishing a confession allegedly made to a police officer by an accused and trying to make the public believe that the same is a piece of evidence which is admissible before a Court’ [pg.
 245];

-‘Printing photographs of an accused and thereby facilitating his identification’ [pg.
+‘printing photographs of an accused and thereby facilitating his identification’ [pg.
 246];

-‘Criticizing the investigative agency based on half-baked information without proper research’ [pg.
+‘criticizing the investigative agency based on half-baked information without proper research’ [pg.
 246];

-‘Pronouncing on the merits of the case, including pre-judging the guilt or innocence qua an accused or an individual not yet wanted in a case, as the case may be [pg.
+‘pronouncing on the merits of the case, including pre-judging the guilt or innocence qua an accused or an individual not yet wanted in a case, as the case may be [pg.
 246];

-Recreating/reconstructing a crime scene and depicting how the accused committed the crime [pg.
+recreating/reconstructing a crime scene and depicting how the accused committed the crime [pg.
 246];

-Predicting the proposed/future course of action including steps that ought to be taken in a particular direction to complete the investigation [pg.
+predicting the proposed/future course of action including steps that ought to be taken in a particular direction to complete the investigation [pg.
 246]; and

-Leaking sensitive and confidential information from materials collected by the investigating agency [pg.
+leaking sensitive and confidential information from materials collected by the investigating agency [pg.
 246];

-Acting in any manner so as to violate the provisions of the CTVN Act, the CTNV Rules or the Program Code thereby inviting contempt of court; and
+acting in any manner so as to violate the provisions of the CTVN Act, the CTNV Rules or the Program Code thereby inviting contempt of court; and

-‘Indulging in character assassination of any individual and thereby mar his reputation’ [pg.
+‘indulging in character assassination of any individual and thereby mar his reputation’ [pg.
 246].

 With these findings and guidelines, the Court disposed of the five PILs without any order as to costs.